British Columbia Regiment (Duke of Connaught's Own): The Second World War

 The British Columbia Regiment (Duke of Connaught's Own Rifles) was called out at 4:15 a.m. on August 26, 1939, two weeks prior to the official declaration of war by the Canadian governor general.
 Soldiers were dispatched to various vulnerable areas in the city, largely as a precautionary measure in response to Adolf Hitler's increasing aggression towards Poland.
 The British Columbia Regiment trained in Canada until January 1942, when it was announced that the 4th Division would become an armoured division.
 As a result, the unit was re-designated as the 28th Armoured Regiment (The British Columbia Regiment), and its officers and men were sent to England for training.
 In August 1943, Lieutenant-Colonel D.G.
 Worthington became the commanding officer of the regiment.
 In October, the regiment began to receive the M4 Sherman tanks, gradually replacing the Canadian-made Ram tanks, which had been in use for training.

-Following the Allied invasion of Europe on D-Day, the regiment landed in France on July 23.
+Following the Allied invasion of Europe on D-Day, the regiment embarked for France on July 23 and landed in Normandy on July 26.
 The regiment saw its first action in the Second World War during Operation Totalize, on August 8, 1944.
 The operation was launched under the cover of darkness.
 To aid in navigation at night, searchlights had been pointed at the cloud cover to provide some illumination.
 40 mm Bofors guns were also firing tracers along the line of advance to aid the attack.
-Despite these precations, the 28th, accompanied by The Algonquin Regiment, became disoriented and navigated away from Hill 195, which was its objective, and steered instead towards Hill 140, but did not reach the hill before daybreak.
-As a result, when daylight came, the unit was located in an exposed valley with units of the 12th SS Panzer Division concealed in the high ground.
+Despite these precautions, the 28th, accompanied by The Algonquin Regiment, became disoriented and navigated away from Hill 195, which was its objective, and steered instead towards Hill 140, but did not reach the hill before daybreak.
+As a result, when daylight came, the unit was in an exposed valley with units of the 12th SS Panzer Division concealed in the high ground.
 The two Canadian regiments were attacked by the 12th SS, who were equipped with 88 mm flak guns and Tiger tanks, among other heavy weapons.
 Lieutenant-Colonel Worthington was killed during the battle, and the survivors of the regiment managed to break contact with the 12th SS, after suffering 133 casualties and losing 48 out of 52 tanks.
 The 28th would return to action only a week later, contributing to the closing of the Falaise Pocket during Operation Tractable, which saw the destruction of the German Seventh Army and the capture of a great number of enemy soldiers and equipment.